Charles J. Colgan Sr. High School

-Charles J. Colgan Sr. High School is the 12th high school located in Prince William County, Virginia.
-The school is located at 13833 Dumfries Rd, Manassas, Virginia.
-The school opened in August 2016 and is named for American politician and businessman Charles J. Colgan.
+Charles J. Colgan Sr. High School is the 12th high school located in Manassas, Virginia, United States.
+It opened in August 2016 and is named for American politician and businessman Charles J. Colgan.

 Colgan High School serves a portion of the middle of Prince William County.
-The community consists of business, professional, U.S. Government and military residents.
-Colgan High School has also been designated as The Center for the Fine and Performing Arts.
+The community consists of business, professional, U.S. government and military residents.
+Colgan High School has also been designated as the Center for the Fine and Performing Arts, a public magnet program that is one of the specialty programs offered by Prince William County Public Schools.

 Administration

 The principal of Colgan High School is Dr. Timothy Healey.
 Before being appointed the inaugural principal, he was an assistant superintendent and the Principal of Osbourn Park High School.

 Demographics

-In the 2017–2018 school year, Colgan's student body was:
+In the 2022–2023 school year, Colgan's student body was: